jelletreep/iBridges/README.md

 ## Installation

-There are two main ways to install iBridges.
+iBridges is installed using `pip`([get started with pip](https://pip.pypa.io/en/stable/getting-started/)).
 The recommended way is to use the stable version that is available on PyPi:

 ```bash
 pip install ibridges